T. J. Yeldon: 2018 season

 Yeldon started the 2018 season with 51 rushing yards and three receptions for 18 yards and a receiving touchdown in the 20–15 victory over the New York Giants.
 With Leonard Fournette dealing with an injury, Yeldon had an extended role in the early season.
 In Week 4 against the New York Jets, he recorded 52 rushing yards, a rushing touchdown, 48 receiving yards, and a receiving touchdown in the 31–12 victory.
 In the following game, a loss to the Kansas City Chiefs, he recorded 122 scrimmage yards and a receiving touchdown.
 In Week 17, Yeldon was active but did not see any action.
 He and an inactive Fournette showed enough disinterest on the sideline that Jaguars Executive Vice President of Football Operations Tom Coughlin issued a statement calling the duo's behavior “disrespectful, selfish … unbecoming that of a professional football player.”

-He finished the 2018 season with 104 carries for 414 rushing yards and one rushing touchdown to go along with 55 receptions for 487 receiving yards and four receiving touchdowns.
+Yeldon finished the 2018 season with 104 carries for 414 yards and a touchdown to go along with 55 receptions for 487 yards and four touchdowns in 14 games and five starts.

 Buffalo Bills

 On April 22, 2019, Yeldon signed a two-year contract with the Buffalo Bills.
-In the 2019 season, Yeldon appeared in six games and recorded 17 carries for 63 rushing yards to go along with 13 receptions for 124 receiving yards.
+In the 2019 season, Yeldon appeared in six games and recorded 17 carries for 63 yards to go along with 13 receptions for 124 yards.

-Yeldon was placed on the reserve/COVID-19 list by the Bills on December 27, 2020, and activated on January 6, 2021.
-Yeldon played in three games for the Bills in 2020.
-He recorded ten carries for 70 rushing yards to go along with a 22-yard receiving touchdown.
+Yeldon was placed on the reserve/COVID-19 list by the Bills on December 27, 2020, and was activated 10 days later.
+Yeldon played in three games for the Bills in 2020, recording 10 carries for 70 yards to go along with a 22-yard touchdown reception.

-On September 20, 2021, the San Francisco 49ers hosted Yeldon for a visit.